Woman accused of stabbing partner to death, firing at officers during chase

+[READ MORE: 6 years later, this missing woman's case is now a murder investigation]

+While looking into Lewis-Pelzer, Channel 2's Matt Johnson found DeKalb court records that show McLeod took out a protective order against Lewis-Pelzer two months before the disappearance.

-Joyce Marie Lewis-Pelzer, 42, is currently in a south Georgia hospital after the Georgia Bureau of Investigation said deputies were forced to open fire as the woman tried to escape to Florida.
+Lewis-Pelzer is recovering at a south Georgia hospital after the Georgia Bureau of Investigation said she led deputies on a high-speed chase that ended in Turner County.

-Channel 2's Matt Johnson is uncovering the suspect's lengthy criminal history and her connection to another murder, for the Channel 2 Action News Nightbeat at 11 p.m.

 TRENDING STORIES: